laravel/docs/scout.md

 <a name="database-engine"></a>
 ### Database Engine

-> {note} The database engine currently supports MySQL and PostgreSQL.
+> {note} The database engine currently supports MySQL.
+There is a [GitHub ticket to bring back PostgreSQL support](https://github.com/pmatseykanets/laravel-scout-postgres/issues/48).

 If your application interacts with small to medium sized databases or has a light workload, you may find it more convenient to get started with Scout's "database" engine.
 The database engine will use "where like" clauses and full text indexes when filtering results from your existing database to determine the applicable search results for your query.